SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Dual-Mode Storage: LiveDB and ArchiveDB

 Given an existing delta node $N_\delta = (\mathit{id}(N_b), \Delta)$ and an incoming update set $U = \{(i, v)\}$, define the merged change set $\Delta' = (\Delta \setminus \{(i, \cdot) : i \in \pi_1(U)\}) \cup U$, where $\pi_1$ projects onto slot indices.
 If $|\Delta'| \leq \tau$, a new delta node $(\mathit{id}(N_b), \Delta')$ is written.
 If $|\Delta'| > \tau$, a new base node is materialized from $V_\delta$ with $U$ applied, and future delta nodes will reference it.
 Critically, the new delta always references $N_b$, not the previous $N_\delta$: this replaces the old delta entry in storage rather than appending to a chain.

 The on-disk representation of a delta node occupies

-where $S_{\mathit{id}}$ is the size of a node identifier (8 bytes in our implementation), $1$ byte encodes the slot index $i \in [0, 255]$, and $32$ bytes hold the value $v_j$.
-For $m \leq \tau \ll 256$, this is substantially smaller than the $256 \cdot 32 = 8{,}192$ bytes of a full node.
+where $S_{\mathit{id}}$ is the size of a node identifier (6 bytes in our implementation), $1$ byte encodes the slot index $i \in [0, 255]$, and $32$ bytes hold the value $v_j$.
+For $m \leq \tau \ll 256$, this is substantially smaller than the $256 \cdot 32 = 8{,}192$ bytes of a full node and even smaller than large specializations.
 A base node occupies the full specialization size as determined by the occupancy-aware layout described in Section~\ref{sec:specialization}.
-Across a sequence of $B$ blocks in which a given inner node changes $k$ slots per block on average, the total storage cost with delta nodes is
+Across a sequence of $B$ blocks in which a given inner node changes $k$ slots per block on average, the total storage cost with delta nodes is in the worst case